Roman Review: All about Roman’s health services and products

 Roman’s rating in this category has declined a bit in recent months, as the company has removed its mental health care platform and its program to deliver allergy medications.
 It has added a few products, including a selection of fertility tests and treatments, as well as an increased catalog of weight loss drugs, but the loss of the mental health platform is disappointing.

-Similar telehealth companies like Hims offer many of these same treatments, though Hims notably lacks the diversity of nutritional supplements, weight loss support, and the anti-smoking program you can find from Roman.
-Hims also offers a similar custom skincare product, and it has a few more treatment options for hair loss and sexual health, including chewable mints for erectile dysfunction and several sex toys.
+Similar telehealth companies like Hims offer many of these same treatments, though Hims notably lacks the diversity of nutritional supplements and testosterone treatment.
+Hims also offers a similar custom skincare product, and it has a few more treatment options for hair loss and sexual health, including more chewable options for erectile dysfunction and several sex toys.

 Customer support